aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/tables/get-borders/_index.md

 {{< /tabs >}}
 {{< /nosnippet >}}

-## Code samples in Python, Java, C#, JavaScript, PHP, C++, Golang, Ruby, Swift, Dart
+## Cloud SDK Family

-Using an SDK is the quickest way for a developer to speed up the development.
+Using SDK is the quickest way to speed up the development.
 Please go to the [GitHub](https://github.com/aspose-words-cloud) repository to explore a wide family of our Cloud SDKs.
-These powerful libraries take care of low-level programming details and let you focus on your primary tasks.
+These powerful libraries take care of all low-level programming details and let you focus on your primary tasks.

+## Code samples in Python, Java, C#, etc.

-The following code samples show how to interact with REST API using almost any mainstream programming language:
+The following code samples show how to interact with REST API using almost any mainstream programming language (Python, Java, C#, JavaScript, PHP, C++, Golang, Ruby, Swift, Dart):

 {{< nosnippet >}}
 {{< tabs tabTotal="10" tabID="4" tabName1="Python" tabName2="Java" tabName3="Node.js" tabName4="C#" tabName5="PHP" tabName6="C++" tabName7="Go" tabName8="Ruby" tabName9="Swift" tabName10="Dart" >}}